-Admission to MScN Thesis Stream
+Admission to MScN Program

-In addition to the application requirements outlined in Section 1.0 of the Graduate Academic Calendar, applicants for the Academic Master's Stream are required to submit the following for consideration of admission:
+In addition to the application requirements outlined in Section 1.0 of the Graduate Academic Calendar, applicants for the Academic Master's Program are required to submit the following for consideration of admission:

 - Three Assessment Reports on Applicant for Admission to Graduate Studies.
 Letters of reference may accompany the Assessment Reports.
-At least one of the assessments/letters must be from a health professional from the prospective student's most recent practice setting. - An academic transcript showing undergraduate courses in nursing theory, health assessment, community health nursing, and research. - Nursing practice résumé or curriculum vitae. - Criminal records searches prior to being admitted. - Applicants must have current active registration (in the jurisdiction in which the student resides while taking the program).
-Annual documentation of current licensure is required while enrolled in the program.
+At least one of the assessments/letters must be from a health professional from the prospective student's most recent practice setting. - An academic transcript showing undergraduate courses in nursing theory, health assessment, community health nursing, and research. - Nursing practice résumé or curriculum vitae. - Criminal records searches prior to being admitted. - Evidence of active registration in the jurisdiction in which the student resides while taking the program.
+Note that annual documentation of current licensure is required while enrolled in the program.

-Application deadlines can be found in the Graduate Programs Admissions and Regulations section of the Graduate Calendar at http://www.unbc.ca/calendar/graduate/admissions.
+Application deadlines can be found in the Graduate Programs Admissions and Regulations section of the Graduate Calendar at www. unbc.ca/calendar/graduate/admissions.

-The MScN Thesis Stream accepts students for the September and January Semesters.
+The MScN Program accepts students for the September and January Semesters.

-Thesis Stream Requirements
+Thesis Option Requirements